-The Health and Wellness Institute has a number of ongoing grants which have attracted funds from a number of external organisations.
+The Exercise Medicine Research Institute Institute has a number of ongoing grants which have attracted funds from a number of external organisations.

 - 2013-2015: The Efficacy of Environmental Enrichment as a Treatment for Huntington's Disease; Australian Huntington Disease Association (Inc) WA, $563,004